kartikm7/llocal/README.md

 - Web Search
 - Multiple PDF chat
 - Chat with chats ?!
 (Not sure)

-*At some point: would want to pivot the LLocal in a different direction...* (Although would need to discuss this with the users.)
+> *At some point: would want to pivot LLocal in a different direction...* (Although would need to discuss this with the users.)

 ## Project Setup